ahmadiehsan/personal_docs/docs/software/storages_and_data/db/replication/_overview.md

 ## Description

-Quoted from Wikipedia: “Database replication can be used in many database management systems, usually with a master/slave relationship between the original (master) and the copies (slaves)”
+Quoted from Wikipedia: "Database replication can be used in many database management systems, usually with a master/slave relationship between the original (master) and the copies (slaves)"

 A **master database** generally only **supports write operations**.
 A **slave database** gets copies of the data from the master database and only **supports read operations**.